SimonCropp/Argon/docs/Linq/CreateJsonDeclaratively.md

 # Create JSON declaratively with LINQ

-This sample creates `Argon.Linq.JObject` and `Argon.Linq.JArray` instances declaratively  using LINQ.
+This sample creates `Argon.JObject` and `Argon.JArray` instances declaratively  using LINQ.

 <!-- snippet: CreateJsonDeclarativelyTypes -->
 <a id='snippet-createjsondeclarativelytypes'></a>